Trail Running 101

 Update your form - running off-road may require you to update your running form.
 You will naturally notice your body activating more muscle groups over time as you traverse hills and varying terrains, however, you will also want to proactively practice lifting your feet higher to better fly over trail debris and circumvent the inevitable slips, falls, and tumbles that will occur.

 You will also want to invest in a good pair of running shoes designed specifically for trail running.
-Trail running shoes often feature a minimized heel that keeps your foot lower to the ground (to reduce ankle rolling) as well as magnified tread on the soles for better gripping.
+Trail running shoes often feature a minimized heel that keeps your foot lower to the ground (to reduce ankle rolling) as well as the magnified tread on the soles for better gripping.
 Some even come with "rock plates" in the forefoot that helps protect against rock bruising.

 Practice good trail etiquette - just like on the road, you are not the only one using a trail.
 You might pass cyclists on your trail run as well as hikers, other runners, and of course, animals in their natural habitat.
 In addition to learning how to safely follow trail markers to avoid getting lost, learn best practices for sharing trails with others and always remember to leave with everything you brought in including food wrappers, bottles, clothing, etc.

 Be smart about safety - out on the trail you are somewhat removed from civilization and therefore want to take precautions to keep yourself safe.
-While your chances of encountering dangerous animals or environmental hazards are slim, you should still know exactly what to do in those instances.
+While your chances of encountering dangerous animals or environmental hazards are slim, you should still know what to do in those instances.
 You should also always check local forecasts before heading outdoors, carry extra layers of clothing if it is cold out, tell someone where you are running and when you should be back, and carry a map if you do not know the route you are taking well.

 If you quote information from this page in your work, then the reference for this page is: